cyberark/secretless-broker/docs/_posts/2018-07-30-conversion-to-go-modules.md

 #### Listing dependencies

-To list all the modules listed as dependencies in `go.mod`, run the following: `go list -m all`.
+To list all the modules listed as dependencies in `go.mod`, run the following: `go mod graph`.

 #### Removing dependencies

-Removing modules is a touch trickier but still pretty simple: `go mod -droprequire=<path>` or manually editing `go.mod`.
+Removing modules is a touch trickier but still pretty simple: `go get <path>@none` or manually editing `go.mod`.

 #### Docker dependency caching

 If you built Go or Node modules within Docker and you do it often, you might know that caching the downloaded modules in a separate Docker layer can improve your build time by a large amount.
-Unlike with `dep`, current support for this is clunky now with the new modules ([GitHub issue](https://github.com/golang/go/issues/26610)).
-The current way to fetch all the dependencies with only `go.mod` and `go.sum` files is `go list -e $(go list -m all 2>/dev/null | awk '{print $1}’)` but keep an eye out on the issue linked as this may get fixed at some point.
+Just like with `dep`, you copy the relevant files (`go.mod` and `go.sum`) and run a simple command: `go mod download`.